Chapter 1:

 “I’m actually glad I bumped into you.
 I need your help.”

 (Talk about cutting to the chase!)
+The need to groan was stifled.
 “With what?”

 “The incident.
 I need help researching it.”